 Were you able to use your compost soil after a few weeks?
-You may have noticed the compost compacted down in your bottle overtime, allowing for more space in your bottle for more organic materials to be added.
-The compost soil compacted down overtime because moisture was added to your soil and compostable material.
-You may have noticed how the moisture helped decay the organic materials through your data and observations collected in your observation journal.
-Decayed organic material helps improve your soil quality which in return provides your plants with rich soil for growth.
+You may have noticed the compost compacted down in your bottle overtime, allowing more space in your bottle for more organic materials.
+The compost soil compacted down over time because you added moisture to your soil and compostable material.
+Through your data and observations collected in your journal, you may have noticed how the moisture helped decay the organic materials.
+Decayed organic material helps improve your soil quality, which in return provides your plants with rich soil for growth.